iwilliam317/node-modules/README.md

-This repository was created for practing and understand some node modules methods taken from documentation.
+This repository was created for practicing and understand some node modules methods taken from documentation.

 Reading is good, but practicing is even more \o/